Configuring your Xero Integration

 Whilst this setting isn't in the Xero integration settings and it's actually in the "Billing Settings" section, it's very much related to the Xero integration.

-You can to chose whether to consolidate your services into one line item, or allow each service to have it's own line.
+You can choose whether to consolidate your services into one line item, or allow each service to have its own line.

 Go to our help guide on how to Configure your Billing settings for more info.